-The highest 8-hour average CO concentration adjacent to the Water Street and Broad Street intersection in 2009 was predicted to be 3.6 ppm in the No Build condition, and was predicted to increase to a maximum of 3.9 ppm in the Build condition due to the traffic diversion related to the Proposed Action.
-The total concentration of 3.9 ppm would be lower than the relevant NAAQS level of 9 ppm, and the maximum increment of 0.5 ppm would be lower than the de minimis level of 3.0 ppm.
+The highest 8-hour average carbon monoxide (CO) concentration adjacent to the Water Street and Broad Street intersection in 2009 was predicted to be 3.6 parts per million (ppm) in the No Build condition, and was predicted to increase to a maximum of 3.9 ppm in the Build condition due to the traffic diversion related to the Proposed Action.
+The total concentration of 3.9 ppm would be lower than the relevant National Ambient Air Quality Standards (NAAQS) level of 9 ppm, and the maximum increment of 0.5 ppm would be lower than the de minimis level of 3.0 ppm.
 Since this location and time period exhibited the highest predicted traffic volume increments under the worst predicted level of service of any of the peak time periods and intersections, impacts at other locations or during other peak periods are expected to be even lower.
 The open spaces that would be created or enhanced as part of the Proposed Action would not experience significant adverse impacts with respect to air quality because traffic volumes would not be high enough to cause impacts with respect to mobile sources.
 Therefore, the Proposed Action would not have any significant adverse impacts on air quality from the proposed changes in traffic patterns.